MicrosoftDocs/quantum-docs/articles/pricing.md

 ### [Azure Quantum Credits](#tab/tabid-AQcredits)

-Azure Quantum Credits consumption is based on a resource-usage model and cost of use is deducted from your credits.
+Azure Quantum Credits consumption is based on a resource-usage model and cost of use is deducted from your credit balance.
 To learn more about credits, see [Azure Quantum Credits](xref:microsoft.quantum.credits).

 |Pricing | Includes access to  |
 |---|---|